ChrisChalms/DialogueSystem/README.md

  - ~~Add themes object and theme repo to swap~~
  - ~~Simple tag and action to control theme~~
  - ~~Theme change notifier to automatically change the UI elements~~
- - Add actions to more places?
+ - Add actions to more places? - Option selected, dialogue on finish
+ - ~~Background conversations~~
+ - ~~Tags and actions ot control background conversations~~
  - A custom inspector to show registered variables, conversations, and sprites would be nice
  - Would like to add XML support
  - Maybe some docs or a short walkthrough